Mir Aimal Kansi: Execution and burial

-Kansi was executed by lethal injection on 14 November 2002, at Greensville Correctional Center, near Jarratt, Virginia.
+Kasi was executed by lethal injection on 14 November 2002, at Greensville Correctional Center, near Jarratt, Virginia.
 Kansi's body was repatriated to Pakistan.
 His funeral was attended by the entire civil hierarchy of Balochistan, the local Pakistan Army Corps Commander and the Pakistani Ambassador to the United States, Ashraf Jahangir Qazi.
 Prayers in Pakistan's National Assembly were led by Hafiz Hussain Ahmed, a religious leader elected from Quetta, who intoned, "God, destroy those who handed him over to America.
 God, his murderers, whether in America or in Pakistan, may they meet their fate soon."
 (Ahmad was a member of the Jamiat Ulema-e-Islam (F).)